kyhau/docker-notebook/README.md

 docker run -it --rm --env MYVAR=whatever --env MYVAR2=something centos:6 /bin/bash

 # Note: To specify container name, use '--name'.
 Note that '--name' has no short form ('-n' is not valid).

+# --expose        :  Expose a port or a range of ports; does not actually publish the port
+# --publish|-p    :  Publish a container’s port(s) to the host
+# --publish-all|-P:  Publish all exposed ports to random ports

+# This binds port 8080 of the container to TCP port 80 on 127.0.0.1 of the host machine.
+# You can also specify udp and sctp ports.
+docker run -p 127.0.0.1:80:8080/tcp ubuntu bash

+# This exposes port 80 of the container without publishing the port to the host system’s interfaces.
+docker run --expose 80 ubuntu bash

 # Instantiate a docker container called 'myweb' that is running an Apache web server on port 80 by default within
 # it, you can allow direct access to the container service via the host's IP by redirecting the container port 80